Alaanzr/game-of-life/README.md

 ### Overview
-A command line tool that simulates Conway's Game of Life
+A command line tool that simulates Conway's Game of Life.

+Still a work-in-progress; need to extract some cell-related code into the Cell constructor but it serves as a working prototype for now.

 ### Example set-up
 ```